 The National Foundation for Credit Counseling (NFCC) is a strong proponent of DMPs as a preferred way of reducing and eliminating credit card and other unsecured debt for all the reasons mentioned above.
 Founded in 1951, NFCC is the largest nonprofit financial counseling organization in the United States, and it accredits local and state non-profit counseling organizations nationwide.

-Here are other blog posts from LSS Financial Counseling about DMPs and debt settlement:
+Here are other resources from LSS Financial Counseling about DMPs and debt settlement:

 - Struggling With Credit Card Debt: Six Reasons to Choose a DMP

 - Differences Between the DMP and Debt Settlement

 - Setting Debt on Your Own: Tips and Precautions

 - The Pros and Cons of Debt Management Plans

 - Debt Management Plans vs. Debt Consolidation Loans

 LSS Financial Counseling is an NFCC-accredited organization.
 Our certified counselors provide trusted, nonjudgmental support.
 They can explore options with you to eliminate your debt, including our DMP.
 They can also work with you to create realistic budgets, improve your credit score and manage expenses.
 Call 888.577.2227 to set up a free, confidential appointment, or get all your support online.